bachmeil/datasets/r-data-structures.md

 y.ts <- ts(y.vector, start=c(2024,6), frequency=12)
 ```

 In this example, `y.vector` is a vector with five elements.
 It could be time series or cross-sectional data. `y.ts` is a time series.
 It's a *compound data structure* because it holds multiple pieces of information inside one variable.
-In the case of a time series, it holds the data (`y.vector`) plus the frequency and the dates it covers.
+In the case of a time series, it holds the data (`y.vector`) plus the frequency (monthly) and the dates it covers (starting in June 2024).
 The fact that it holds the extra data is very helpful.
 You can take lags and differences of `y.ts` and R will properly add the appropriate time series properties to those transformations.
-You can add to time series together and R will properly align the dates for you.
+You can add two time series together and R will properly align the dates for you.

 You'll get much practice with time series throughout the semester, but here's a motivating example: